All Episodes

 I totally understand.

-It's because this is, this is preparation time.
+It's because this is preparation time.

-And then it will go away, and the real date is December 5th.
+And then it will go away and the real date is December 5th.